 - 8. Repeat until you're ready to merge your changes into "official" khmer. - 9.
-Set up a Pull Request asking to merge your changes into the main khmer repository.
+Set up a Pull Request asking to merge things into the central khmer repository.

 In a Web browser, go to your GitHub fork of khmer, e.g.: